FREE SHIPPING FOR USA ORDERS OVER $85

 Three-Track Skiing

-If you have single limb weakness or an above-the-knee amputation, then you may want to consider three-track skiing.
-You stand on one full ski while being assisted by two handheld outriggers, giving you three points of contact with the snow.
-Before trying this form of skiing, it’s recommended that you have strong arm and leg strength.
+If you have single-limb weakness or an above-knee amputation, you may want to consider three-track skiing.
+In this technique, you stand on one full ski while being assisted by two handheld outriggers, giving you three points of contact with the snow.

 Two-Track Skiing